mysto/python-fpe/README.md

 FPE can be used for data tokenization of sensitive data which is cryptographically reversible.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.

 While all NIST standard test vectors pass, this package has not otherwise been extensively tested.

-As of Python 3, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
-Therefore, this release supports a max base of 36, which can contain numeric digits 0-9 and lowercase alphabetic characters a-z.

-As an enhancement to increase the radix range, the standard libary _base64_ package supports base 64 for string conversion.
-The Fiestel algorithm requires Integer conversion as well and the result would need to as performant as existing int.

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.